-- Reykjavik in Iceland from May to August
+- Reykjavik, Iceland, from May to August

-- Saguenay in Quebec between May to October
+- Saguenay, Quebec, between May and October

 It is undoubtedly special to see blue whales thrive in their natural habitat.
-With increasing research, we might even understand the true meaning of the blue whale migration patterns sooner or later.
+With increasing research, we might even understand the true meaning of blue whale migration patterns sooner or later.
 But for now, one can always enjoy an exciting whale-watching cruise!

 If you loved reading this story, then subscribe to our blog here (it will ask to verify your email) to get inspiring travel stories and trivia delivered to your email.
 Stories about wildlife trivia, cultural experiences, curated luxury hotel lists, underrated places to travel, polar journeys and much more.